Anguilla

 few clouds

-Feels like: 34°C
+Feels like: 38°C

-Best time to visit Anguilla
+Best time to travel

 Anguilla has warm temperatures and blue skies for most part of the year.
-The ideal time to visit Anguilla is between December and April when the weather offers steady sunshine and less humidity, with average temperatures ranging from 75°F to 85°F (24°C - 29°C).
+The ideal time to visit Anguilla is between December and April when the weather offers steady sunshine and less humidity, with average temperatures ranging from 75°F to 85°F (24-29°C).
 This period is perfect for beach vacations, outdoor dining, and water activities.
 But keep in mind that since it's the most popular travel season, hotels and flights can book up fast.

-Where to stay in Anguilla
+Where to stay

 Is Anguilla safe?